Comparative Analysis of EMCEE, Gaussian Process, and Masked Autoregressive Flow in Constraining the Hubble Constant Using Cosmic Chronometers Dataset: Sensitivity Analysis

-GP is more sensitive to individual $H(z)$ points when constraining $\mathrm{H}_0$ from the CC dataset compared to MAF and EMCEE.
-This increased sensitivity is likely due to the use of the $\Lambda$CDM model within EMCEE and MAF, as discussed in Subsec. \ref{subsec:CC constrains H0}.
+GP is more sensitive to individual $H(z)$ points when constraining $H_0$ from the CC dataset compared to MAF and EMCEE.
+This increased sensitivity is likely due to the use of the $\Lambda$CDM model within EMCEE and MAF, as discussed in Subsection \ref{subsec:CC constrains H0}.
 However, this explanation is speculative, and further investigation is needed.
-The results in Table \ref{tab:MRSA_33} on sensitivity to individual $H(z)$ points using three different methods help clarify how $\mathrm{H}_0$ constraints differ among these methods when using CC data.
-This information will help us choose the most suitable method for constraining $\mathrm{H}_0$ based on our research objectives.
+The results in Table \ref{tab:MCDJ_33} on sensitivity to individual $H(z)$ points using three different methods help clarify how $H_0$ posterior central values differ among these methods when using CC data.
+This information will help us choose the most suitable method for constraining $H_0$ based on our research objectives.
+To check that these conclusions do not depend on the particular choice of retaining 26 out of 33 CC points in the MCDJ resampling, we repeated the analysis with a smaller subset of 22/33 points, using 500 realizations.
+The corresponding sensitivity measures are summarised in Table~\ref{tab:MCDJ_test_22_33} in Appendix~\ref{app:MCDJ_22}.
+While the numerical values of $\Delta H_{0,\mathrm{mode-CC}}$, $\Delta H_{0,\mathrm{median-CC}}$, and $\Delta H_{0,2\sigma}$ change moderately, the qualitative ordering of the methods is unchanged: GP remains the most sensitive to the deletion of CC points, MAF intermediate, and EMCEE the least sensitive.
+Our conclusions from Section~\ref{subsec:Monte Carlo delete d jackknife} are therefore insensitive to the exact number of CC data points retained in the MCDJ resampling.